danielsantander/cyberdev/kali-linux/EYNTKAM.md

 ### ICMP Header

 Each portion of the ICMP message is a multiple of 8 bits.
+Each ICMP message contains three elements that stay consistent:

+1. type -- first 8 bits
+2. code -- second 8 bits
+3. checksum

+Type & code fields notify the receiving host what type of ICMP message is arriving, which dictates how to decode the message properly.

+---

+*Sample Echo Reply ICMP Message*

 <table>
   <thead>